 Switcher Studio is a multicam production studio app built around the idea of using multiple mobile devices to provide multiple camera angles, and having them all wirelessly connect to a single, central device for mixing and streaming.
 It can only work with iOS mobile devices, macOS webcams, and macOS and PC screen captures.
 The central device is an iPhone or iPad, and the user can control which connected camera angles and source they want to use at any given moment.
 Unfortunately, Switcher Studio’s encoding settings are limited, meaning that if problems were to arise with your stream's performance, there would be little you could do to correct them.

 Similar to Switcher Studio, Sling Studio is a wireless multicam production studio platform; however, unlike Switcher Studio, Sling Studio actually involves both a hardware and a software component.
 Multiple mobile devices running the Sling Studio app can be used to connect to the central Sling Studio hub, which is a combination hardware encoder/Wi-Fi router.
 By utilizing its own dedicated wireless network, Sling Studio sidesteps a couple of the issues with mobile device streaming by ensuring there won’t be other network traffic interfering with the stream.
-Unfortunately, another similarity it shares with Switcher Studio is that it offers only limited control over encoding settings.
+Unfortunately, another similarity it shares those devices is that it offers only limited control over encoding settings.

 Another multicam production studio software that has seen some popularity for its ease-of-use; however, in an effort to be as easy as possible, it offers almost no control over your encoding settings, and thus almost no ability to make any improvements if problems arise.
 As a result, using Ecamm Live with Subsplash Live is not recommended at this time.